CopeBrandon/HabitYouHeard/ThingsIdChange.md

 - Home page related stuff:
     - Display home page message if user has no habits.
     - Page looks sparse when few habits.
+    - Every time that a habit is affirmed, the database is queried for a list of habits.
+Seems unnecessary.
+Doesn't do that for the dailyhabits page.
 - Sign in related stuff:
     - Color styling to make it stand out more.
     - Change password.